 The Boston Housing Authority does not currently have a formal Deferred Maintenance Plan, as all required work, for code compliance purposes, is captured in the work order system or through the Capital planning process (CIP).
-At the beginning of the prior fiscal year (in April and May of 2021), BHA completed the basic implementation of a new work order system, and the Operations Division is planning to incorporate additional enhancements that were previously unavailable in the old, legacy work order software.
+In April and May of 2021, BHA completed the basic implementation of a new work order system, and the Operations Division is incorporating additional enhancements that were previously unavailable in the old, legacy work order software.
 These will include tools that will ease the generation of cyclical and seasonal work orders and improve the tracking and monitoring of data regarding systemic deficiencies, including the frequency and types of repairs that have been requested/completed, and costs associated with the work over a given period.
 With better tracking, analysis and reporting available, BHA may begin classifying certain work items as deferred maintenance, as staff will be better equipped to do long-range planning and work scheduling and be able to keep track of any deferred items separately from the day-to-day maintenance requirements.
 As the additional features are implemented over the next several months, and as BHA reviews the Standard Operating Procedures (SOP), the Authority will also evaluate the best approach to handling items that may be candidates for categorization as deferred maintenance for some of the following reasons: